Rooholla-KhorramBakht/aras_vio_end_effector/README.md

 sudo ln -s /dev/i2c-0 /dev/i2c-10
 ```

-Finally, enable the camera interface through the raspi-config command.
+Finally, enable the camera interface through the raspi-config command and make sure that the serial interface is enabled and is not allocated to the serial-console.